Protected areas#

 For the Natura 2000 sites to be included in the WFD register of protected areas (because where the maintenance or improvement of water status is a critical factor for their protection), the association to water bodies should be reported.

-Specific objectives may be set for some types of protected areas:
+Specific objectives may be set for the water body due to an associated protected areas.

 Shellfish designated waters